Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 4.3 Most secure edge for sitting, tying shoes, and perimeter sleep.
+Edge Support 4.3/5 Most secure perimeter

 OhGeni Air Mattress (Standard Model)